truenas/truecommand-stats/README.md

 # truecommand-stats
-Small utility that TrueCommand uses for gathering system statistics on TrueNAS CORE/Enterprise/SCALE
+GO-based utility that TrueCommand uses for gathering system statistics on TrueNAS CORE/Enterprise/SCALE